abertoglia/PARLEY/readme.md

+# PARLEY

+Paradigm for adaptive uncertainty reduction in selfadaptive systems, or Parley.

+This is the repository to the paper: Formal Synthesis of Uncertainty Reduction Controllers, Carwehl et al. (2024).

+## Instalation

 To replicate our experiments, you need to install EvoChecker using maven.
 To this end, navigate to ./Applications/EvoChecker-master and run mvn install EvoChecker should be installed and executable from ./Applications/EvoChecker-master/target/EvoChecker-1.1.0.jar